 How to Store

-In the Fridge: These muffins will keep fresh in the fridge for up to 4-5 days.
+- Store the muffins in the refrigerator for up to 4-5 days in an air-tight container.

-In the Freezer: Pack each muffin in a plastic wrap and add a layer of foil.
+- Pack each muffin in a plastic wrap and add a layer of foil.
 Now place them in a Zip-loc bag or an air tight container.
-These will stay fresh in the freezer for 1 month.
+Freeze them for upto a month.

 Peach Cobbler Muffins